I Am Not Unreliable, My Asthma Is

 Asthma is my reason for not being as social as I want, not my excuse.

-Tips for supporting your asthma friends
+Tips for supporting friends with unreliable asthma

-- Don’t take it personally if I decline an invitation.
-It’s not you, it's me.
+• Don’t take it personally - If I decline an invitation, it’s not you; it's me.

-- Be flexible.
-If I don’t commit right away, it’s because I have no idea how my asthma will be in the near future.
+• Be flexible - If I don’t commit right away, it’s because I have no idea how my asthma will be in the near future.
 Maybe I’m not feeling 100 percent now, and I want to see if I feel better or worse before committing.

-- I don’t want to make others uncomfortable.
-Sometimes, I decline an invitation or leave early because I’m afraid if my asthma flares, it will make others uncomfortable.
-It may ruin the vibe of the event, and I don’t want to be accused of seeking attention or being over-dramatic.
+• Discomfort is never the intention - Sometimes, I decline an invitation or leave early because I’m afraid that if my asthma flares, it will make others uncomfortable.
+It may ruin the vibe of the event, and I don’t want to be accused of seeking attention or being overdramatic.

 Join the conversation